jus-tin-16/complite-website/README.md

-# complite-website
+# COMPLITE WEBSITE
-A website for COMPLITE
+A website for COMPLITE.
+Built using HTML, CSS, JavaScript, and PHP with MySQL